Born to Run tours: Chicken Scratch Tour

-This colorfully named tour began on March 25, 1976; the official 1984 Springsteen chronology would state of that date, "The fabled 'Chicken Scratch Tour' begins, taking Springsteen and E Streeters on an extremely meandering route through the south, midwest, and northeast United States."
+This colorfully named tour began on March 25, 1976; Born in the U.S.A.
+Tour guides of 1984-85 would state of that date, "The fabled 'Chicken Scratch Tour' begins, taking Springsteen and E Streeters on an extremely meandering route through the south, midwest, and northeast United States."
 The name was actually given by the band's road crew, due to many of the shows being in secondary markets in the South.

 After the April 29 show in Memphis' Ellis Auditorium, Springsteen decided to catch a taxi to Graceland.
 Upon arrival he had noticed a light on in the house and proceeded to jump the gates and walk to the front door.
 Security intervened at which point Springsteen asked if Elvis Presley was home, but Presley was in fact in Lake Tahoe.
 The guards not having any idea who this visitor was, even after Springsteen tried to explain it to them and state that he had been on the covers of Time and Newsweek, politely escorted him to the street.
 Years later Springsteen would tell the story in concerts and reminisce about what he would have said to Presley had he answered the door.

 Then, of this tour's end on May 28, 1976, the officially chronology stated: "Chicken Scratch Tour draws to a merciless conclusion with a show at the U.S. Naval Academy in Annapolis, Maryland, which features a rousing version of Frankie Ford's 'Sea Cruise'."

 Interlude

 This likely would have been the end of touring until a new album was out.
-But during 1976 the relationship between Springsteen and his now former manager and producer, Mike Appel, had deteriorated, and during July Appel threatened action against Springsteen, Springsteen filed suit against Appel, and Appel countersued.
+However, during 1976 the relationship between Springsteen and his now former manager and producer, Mike Appel, had deteriorated, and during July Appel threatened action against Springsteen.
+Springsteen filed suit against Appel, and Appel countersued.

 Meanwhile, in August Springsteen and the band played some local shows, mostly in Red Bank, New Jersey, with The Miami Horns on loan from Southside Johnny and the Asbury Jukes.
-Two new songs intended for the next album, Darkness on the Edge of Town were performed., "Something in the Night" and "Rendezvous", were performed – the first would make the album while the second became a modest hit for Greg Kihn.

-Except that on September 15, the judge in the lawsuits case ruled that Springsteen was enjoined from any further recording with Columbia Records until Appel's suit was resolved.
+Three new songs intended for the next album, Darkness on the Edge of Town were performed; "Something in the Night", "The Promise" and "Rendezvous" were debuted in live form.
+The first would make the album, the second remained unreleased until 1999, and the third became a modest hit for Greg Kihn.
+On September 15, the judge in the lawsuits case ruled that Springsteen was enjoined from any further recording with Columbia Records until Appel's suit was resolved; proceeds from Born to Run sales were also tied up in accounting disputes, leaving touring as Springsteen and the band's primary means of making income.